pingcap/docs-tidb-operator/en/deploy-tidb-dm.md

 ### Create data source

-1. To write MySQL-1 related information to `source1.yaml` file, refer to [Create data source](https://docs.pingcap.com/tidb-data-migration/v2.0/migrate-data-using-dm#step-3-create-data-source).
+1. Write MySQL-1 related information to `source1.yaml` file, which can refer to [Create data source](https://docs.pingcap.com/tidb-data-migration/v2.0/migrate-data-using-dm#step-3-create-data-source).

 2. Configure the `from.host` in the `source1.yaml` file as the MySQL host address that the Kubernetes cluster can access internally.